ekg/ekg.github.com/_posts/2019-07-09-Untangling-graphical-pangenomics.md

 Heng proposes that we need a new data model to encode stable coordinates in pangenomes.
 This model (implemented in rGFA) is akin to the "side graph" that was discussed in those days, and also to the hierarchical model used by Seven Bridges Genomics.
 It annotates GFA elements with information that indicates their origin in a coordinate hierachy that has been constructed progressively.
+In effect, rGFA will be able to support the full range of semantics that we maintain in GFA, but it simplifies the process of relating stable coordinate systems into the graph using these annotations. rGFA provides a formal specification for the exchange of path relative coordinates that we have long been caching in various indexes used by tools in the vg ecosystem, and that may be very important for users of pangenomic models.
-Although this is not a strict feature of rGFA, Heng also argues by way of the progressive pangenome construction algorithm that he proposes, that the graph should not include anything other than structurally novel sequences relative to an established reference.

-minigraph is beautiful manifestation of Heng's commitment to simple, efficient, and conceptually clean bioinformatic methods.
+Heng also puts forward a prototype progressive pangenome construction algorithm (minigraph) that builds the graph to contain only structurally novel sequences relative to an established reference or graph that is being extended. minigraph is beautiful manifestation of Heng's commitment to simple, efficient, and conceptually clean bioinformatic methods.
-I am very happy that there is now another method to build pangenomes that can scale to the problem sizes that I'm working at.
 Its performance is particularly motivating (I measure it as 5-10x faster than the seqwish pipeline), and provided it is based on minimap2 chaining, I would expect the resulting graphs to be of high quality in terms of capturing the large scale relationships between sequences.
-I expect to be working with the output of minigraph in my own workflows.
+I am very happy that there is now another method to build pangenomes that can scale to the problem sizes that I'm working at, and I expect to be working with the output of minigraph in my own workflows.

 However, I want to point out that there is a stark difference between what minigraph produces and the pangenomic models I've laid out here.
-Users of these methods should understand that this is not a general solution to recording collections of genomes in a pangenome, but a way of deriving a coordinate hierarchy that relates to novel sequences according to a given progressive alignment model.
+Users of this method should understand that this is not a general solution to recording collections of genomes in a pangenome, but a way of deriving a coordinate hierarchy that relates to novel sequences according to a given progressive alignment model.
-I fear that, if taken up as the primary pangenomic model, minigraph/rGFA in its current form will perpetuate a long cycle of reference bias that has dominated many aspects of genomics since the establishment of resequencing based methods.
+I fear that, if taken up as the primary pangenomic model, the minigraph approach in its current form will perpetuate a long cycle of reference bias that has dominated many aspects of genomics since the establishment of resequencing based methods.

-Minigraphs/rGFAs are lossy relative to their input sequences.
+Minigraph pangenomes are lossy relative to their input sequences.
-It will not be possible to build a minigraph rGFA that contains all of the sequence in a set of samples unless there are no small variants between these sequences.
+It will not be possible to build a minigraph that contains all of the sequence in a set of samples unless there are no small variants between these sequences.
 The sequence included in the graph will be order dependent.
 This exposes us to reference bias for all kinds of variation that are not sufficiently large or divergent to frustrate the progressive alignment algorithm.
 The exact configuration that will trigger this may be opaque to end users.